 In the YMCA in particular, once women and girls were admitted into membership they had to be given equal access to the pool in the times in which children and youth could be in the Y facilities (after school, weekends).
 The easiest scheduling arrangement was to have co-ed swimming classes and open swims.
 The pressure was on to require the boys and men to wear swim suits.
-There was less pressure on the high schools because they had the kids all day, and boys could continue to swim naked behind locked doors.
+There was less pressure on the high schools because they had the students all day, and boys could continue to swim naked behind locked doors.
 But toward the late 1960s the debate in various communities about the wisdom of requiring the boys to swim nude in public schools sharpened.
 This newspaper article from the Janesville, WI Gazette in 1967 is typical of discussions going on elsewhere.

 (Left click on the image to be able to read the article.)

 Boys swimming naked in schools slowly came to an end in one community after another during the 1970s.
 But we see ample testimony from articles published in newspapers and magazines, old photos on google images, and discussion on internet blogs and forums, that before ca. 1970 it was both accepted and expected that boys would participate in PE swimming classes and sometimes even in competitions naked, sometimes even with members of the opposite sex present.